San Ramon's Walnut Hills: 1966–1972 homes & subdivision history

 From a May 1968 Oakland Tribune ad—why stop at curb appeal when you can go full forest?

-The model homes of Walnut Hills
+The 1966 homes of Walnut Hills

-First phase (1966–1968): Northland Avenue
+Model home complex (1966–1968): Northland Avenue

 Brown & Kauffmann opened their first model complex at Northland Avenue and May Way.

-Site map of original Walnut Hills model home complex on Northland Avenue in San Ramon.
+Map of original Walnut Hills model home complex on Northland Avenue in San Ramon.

 Pricing history